 - An arthroscopy may also be used to allow the doctor a look at the ligament.
 A tiny camera is inserted into the knee and the doctor can use a small surgical instrument to gently tug at the PCL to determine the extent of the damage.
 An arthroscopy can be performed on an outpatient basis.

 PCL Injury Treatments - What You Can Do!

 Treatment differs from case to case depending on the degree of instability in the knee and the patient's activity level.
-Treating a PCL injury with rest, Cold Compression, Ultrasound Therapy, and Blood Flow Stimulation Therapy will speed healing and improve the function of the knee so you can return to your normal activities.
+Treating a PCL injury with rest, Cold Compression and Blood Flow Stimulation Therapy will speed healing and improve the function of the knee so you can return to your normal activities.
 Once the PCL has improved and activities can be resumed, you will first want to build muscle strength around the knee under the guidance of a physical therapist.

 If reconstruction of the PCL is required, using these therapies prior to surgery will reduce further damage and improve the health of the PCL and surrounding tissue so the surgery is less invasive.